Work in prison

 Please note

-Weekly rest may be suspended for prisoners who are required to perform urgent security work in the institution.
+Weekly rest may be suspended for prisoners who have to carry out urgent security work in the institution.

 In this case, prisoners must be granted compensatory rest for a period equal to the rest period abolished.